Cho Ren Sha 68K: Music

 The music of Cho Ren Sha 68K was composed by Ruzarin "Loser" Kashiwagi.
 He had been writing original music for the X68000 and uploading it via a network system during his high school period.
 Kashiwagi credits Yuzo Koshiro, particularly his work on Ys and Sorcerian, as his biggest influence when he began making music.
 He took over scoring the soundtrack for the project when a partner known only by the pseudonym "Zuruyan" introduced him to Yoshida, who was looking for a composer during Pasoket, (Note: パソケット (Pasoketto)) a doujin soft sales event held in Osaka by the company of the same name.
-Kashiwagi drew influence from Viewpoint (1992) and Battle Garegga for the game's music.
-He stated that he made his own Eurobeat for the first stage, and regarded the third stage and boss themes to be his favorites.
+Kashiwagi drew influence from Battle Garegga and Viewpoint (1992) for the game's music.
+He stated that he made his own Eurobeat for the first stage, taking inspiration from Namie Amuro's song Taiyou no Season, and regarded the third stage and boss themes to be his favorites.

-A soundtrack album for Cho Ren Sha 68K was released in Japan by Denkai Laboratory on August 14, 1998.
+A soundtrack album for Cho Ren Sha 68K was released in Japan on August 14, 1998 by Denkai Laboratory, an independent circle formed in 1995 by Kashiwagi and Zuruyan.
 In 2003, Denkai Laboratory distributed a three-CD album at the 64th Comic Market (Comiket) subtitled Complete Edition, containing the game's original soundtrack as well as arranged and reworked tracks.
 In 2006, the Complete Edition album was reissued through D4 Enterprise's EGG Music digital service.
 In 2014, Denkai Laboratory re-released the original soundtrack album as a digital download under the subtitle G.I.M.I.C Revival Edition.